'We were trapped': Trauma of Jan. 6 lingers for lawmakers

 As danger neared, and as the rioters were trying to break down the doors, they called their families.
 They scrambled for makeshift weapons and mentally prepared themselves to fight.
 Many thought they might die.

-“When I looked up, I had this realization that we were trapped,” said Rep. Jason Crow, D-Colo., a former Army Ranger who served three tours of duty in Iraq and Afghanistan.
+“When I looked up, I had this realization that we were trapped,” said Rep. Jason Crow, D-Colo., a former Army Ranger who served in Iraq and Afghanistan.
 “They had evacuated the House floor first.
 And they forgot about us.”

 The lawmakers were finally taken to safety roughly an hour after the siege began.

-Interviewed by The Associated Press before this week’s anniversary of the attack, 10 of the House members who were in the gallery talked of being deeply shaken by their experience, recalling viscerally the sights and sounds amid the chaos.
+Interviewed by The Associated Press before this week’s anniversary of the attack, 10 of the House members who were in the gallery talked of being deeply shaken by their experience.

 “I’ve heard a lot of gunshots in my time, and it was very clear what that was,” Crow said.
 “I knew that things had severely escalated.”

-The shot was fired by Officer Michael Byrd and killed Ashli Babbitt, a Trump supporter from California who was trying to crawl through the broken window of a door that leads to the House chamber.
+The shot was fired by Officer Michael Byrd and killed Ashli Babbitt, a Trump supporter trying to crawl through the broken window of a door that leads to the House chamber.
 Both the Justice Department and Capitol Police investigated the shooting and declined to file charges.

-While the gunshot dispersed some of the violent mob, the lawmakers ducking in the gallery believed the worst was just beginning.

-“I think all of us, myself included, had images of a mass-shooting event,” said Rep. Peter Welch, D-Vt., who posted video updates on Twitter as the chaos unfolded.
-“It was terrifying in the moment.”

-Rep. Mike Quigley, D-Ill., said he could tell the gunshot had come from the back of the chamber, in the Speaker’s Lobby just outside, and not from the main doors on the opposite side where they could see rioters trying to break through.
-In that moment he realized why they couldn’t leave — they were surrounded.
-“It was in stages that you realized the severity,” he said.

-Their terror was compounded by knowledge of what the mob was after: stopping Congress from certifying the Electoral College votes that would make Joe Biden the 46th president of the United States.
-Mike Pence, as is customary for the vice president, had been presiding over the ceremony in the House chamber where lawmakers were gathered to hear the certified results from all 50 U.S. states and the territories.
+Their terror was compounded by knowledge of what the mob was after: stopping Congress from certifying the Electoral College votes that would make Joe Biden the 46th president.
+Mike Pence, as is customary for the vice president, had been presiding over the ceremony in the House where lawmakers gathered to hear the certified election results.

 Trump had other ideas.

-“That is probably the word that I will remember about that day for the rest of my life more than any other,” Demings said.
 “I knew that meant that the police had somehow lost the line.
-And I also know, having been a former police officer, that they would have done everything in their power to hold that line to protect us.”
+And I also know, having been a former police officer, that they would have done everything in their power to hold that line to protect us,” she said.

 Congress reconvened that night, certifying Biden’s election victory before sunrise.

-Lawmakers said the gallery group has been a refuge through it all.

-“I think it really saved my mental health,” says Rep. Norma Torres, D-Calif.
-“It just seemed like every time somebody posted something, we were all awake, no matter what time of day or night, and we were all responding to each other.
-So that was really powerful.”

-Rep. Annie Kuster, who sought treatment for post-traumatic stress, says the gallery group connects almost daily on the text message chain, which moved to an encrypted app after some members raised security concerns.
-“Sometimes it’s to get a ride to a vote.
-Sometimes it’s, ‘Who’s cooking, and can you bring a bottle of wine to a dinner together?’
-And sometimes it’s talking about our treatment for trauma and how we can preserve our democracy.”
+Rep. Annie Kuster, who sought treatment for post-traumatic stress, says the gallery group connects almost daily on the text message chain.

 Kuster, D-N.H., was one of the first to be let out of the gallery on Jan.
 6, escaping through the doors along with three other members just before the remaining lawmakers were locked inside.
 When Kuster’s group reached the hallway, a group of rioters was rushing toward them.